cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 CODE/CONFIG IN SOURCE (verbatim, or "none in source"): [each block] NUMBERS I WILL USE (each with scope, mapped to Brief §1.6 entry): [list — format each as "NUMBER (scope, e.g. 'total across all apps' or 'per function')"]
-SUBJECT ATTRIBUTION (who did what, from Brief §3.1/§3.2): [list — format each as "ACTION → exact subject from brief"] RECOMMENDED MODEL/VERSION (from source, verbatim): [e.g., "Qwen 2.5 14B"] BRIEF §4.5 TRAPS TO AVOID (verbatim from brief): [list] BRIEF §5 FAILURE MODES FLAGGED (verbatim from brief): [list]
+SUBJECT ATTRIBUTION (who did what, from Brief §3.1/§3.2): [list — format each as "ACTION → exact subject from brief"] DATES AND TIMES FROM SOURCE (verbatim, with day label only if source states it): [list — format each as "DATE/TIME (with day? yes/no) — e.g., 'May 12, 3:00 PM (no day label in source)' or 'Wednesday May 13, 9:00 AM (day label in source)'"]
+RECOMMENDED MODEL/VERSION (from source, verbatim): [e.g., "Qwen 2.5 14B"]
+BRIEF §4.5 TRAPS TO AVOID (verbatim from brief): [list] BRIEF §5 FAILURE MODES FLAGGED (verbatim from brief): [list]